A new rail line connecting Brisbane, Moreton Bay and the Sunshine Coast

 Corridor (route)

-The Wave – Stages 1 and 2 (Rail), previously known as the Direct Sunshine Coast Rail Line project, builds on planning completed in 2001 by the Caboolture to Maroochydore Corridor Study (CAMCOS).
+The Wave – Stages 1 and 2 (Rail) builds on planning completed in 2001 by the Caboolture to Maroochydore Corridor Study (CAMCOS).
 The CAMCOS corridor was preserved (protected from development) in 2001.
 This corridor included provision for a single-track rail line, designed to rail standards in 2001.
-Rail planning and policies have changed since 2001; the corridor alignment was reviewed as part of the Direct Sunshine Coast Rail Line business case.
+Rail planning and policies have changed since 2001; the corridor alignment was reviewed as part of the business case.

 The detailed business case included a review of the preserved corridor to refine the alignment and station locations, a detailed analysis of design, risks, financials, economics, environmental impacts, community impacts and utilities.